jacebenson/cedar/docs/docs/server-file.md

 :::important
 If you are using a [Server File](#using-the-server-file) then you must change the command that runs the `api_serve` service to `./api/dist/server.js` as shown above.

-Not updating the command will not completely configure the GraphQL Server and not setup [Redwood Realtime](./realtime.md), if you are using that.
+Not updating the command will not completely configure the GraphQL Server and not setup [CedarJS Realtime](./realtime.md), if you are using that.
 :::

 ### Configuring the server